cerialDX/copy.sh/README.md

 git clone https://github.com/cerialDX/copy.sh.git
 cd copy.sh
 ```
-It's recommended to install this to `~/.local` as an X-server or a Wayland compositor instance is only available as the user (launching an X-server as root is a big no no so don't do that)
+It's recommended to install this to `~/.local` as an X-server or a Wayland compositor instance is only available as the user (launching an X-server as root is a big no no so don't do that).

 Since this isn't a binary file it makes most sense to put it in a separate folder like `~/.local/scripts` or `~/.local/bin/scripts`
 ```sh
 mkdir -p ~/.local/scripts